-- A. The purpose of the Stream Corridor Overlay District (SCOD) is to preserve and protect the Sandy Creek corridor, preserve streambank vegetation, maintain soil stability, reduce soil erosion and sedimentation, regulate water temperatures for fish habitation, attenuate flood flow, and encourage recreational access without jeopardizing natural features and landforms. - B. A segment of Sandy Creek has been designated a "Warm Water Fish Concentration Area" by the NYS Department of Environmental Conservation due to its medium gradient, vegetated banks, sandy/gravelly bottom and significant salmonoid activity.

-C. The overlay district and associated regulations are designed to provide the Town with an additional level of review for development activities within this sensitive and unique ecological area.
+- A. The purpose of the Stream Corridor Overlay District (SCOD) is to preserve and protect the Sandy Creek corridor, preserve streambank vegetation, maintain soil stability, reduce soil erosion and sedimentation, regulate water temperatures for fish habitation, attenuate flood flow, and encourage recreational access without jeopardizing natural features and landforms. - B. A segment of Sandy Creek has been designated a "Warm Water Fish Concentration Area" by the NYS Department of Environmental Conservation due to its medium gradient, vegetated banks, sandy/gravelly bottom and significant salmonoid activity. - C. The overlay district and associated regulations are designed to provide the Town with an additional level of review for development activities within this sensitive and unique ecological area and to protect water quality and habitats along other streams and drainageways in the Town.